immutant/lein-immutant/README.md

   task can be run outside of a project dir of the path to the project is provided.

-* `lein immutant deploy [--archive] [path/to/project]` - deploys the current app to the current Immutant.
-If a map is defined under the `:immutant` key in  `project.clj`, it will be merged with the deployed descriptor.
-This is useful for setting your `:init` function.
+* `lein immutant deploy [--archive] [--profiles :p1,p2] [path/to/project]` -
+  deploys the current app to the current Immutant.
 If passed the `--archive` option, it will deploy an archive of the app instead of a descriptor pointing to the app on disk.
 This will currently recreate the archive on every deploy.
+  You can pass a comma separated list of lein profiles via the `--profiles :p1,p2` option to have them set as the `:lein-profiles` key in the descriptor and applied when the app is deployed.
+This task can be run outside of a project
-This task can be run outside of a project dir of the path to the project is provided.
+      dir of the path to the project is provided.

 * `lein immutant undeploy` - undeploys the current app from the current Immutant.
 This task can be run outside of a project dir of the path to